⚡ Flash Sale 20% Discount for New Clients, use code "QUICK20" at Checkout! ⚡

 Insight

-You can submit your confirmation statement as often as you like or as soon as any reportable changes occur in the company.
-With each filing, a new review period begins from the submission date, and the subsequent deadline is 14 days after each 12-month interval.
-It's worth noting that the annual fee is required only once per year from the date of incorporation.
+You can file a statement at any time during your review period, as often as you like or as soon as any reportable changes occur in the company.
+With each filing, a new review period begins from the submission date, and the subsequent deadline is 14 days of the end of your review period.
+It's worth noting that, if you opt to file multiple statements within a review period, you only pay the annual fee with your first confirmation statement during the 12-month review period.

 FAQs